JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 click on  "Prop3" "Prop2" "Prop1" "Prop0" and change their "Static Mesh" for "DJI_MotorProp"

 in the "Components" tab on the left, right click on Prop0, Prop1, Rotation0, Rotation1 and duplicate them

+use the "Viewport" for place the 6 propellers in the right positions on each arm